amingilani/minimal-mistakes/_posts/2016-02-23-why-i-love-being-an-entrepreneur.markdown

 Startups are a lot of disappointments, a lot of fun, and a lot of confusion.
 [How Startups Really Are](http://www.paulgraham.com/really.html) by Paul Graham does a pretty good job, but it's really long so don't go there just yet.

+Failure is a part of entrepreneurship.
+Try not to fail.
+Don't be a push over.
+But if you do fail, it's okay.
+Try again. *The odds of winning a coin-toss game in the next round increase exponentially, the more you lose*

 ## Startups Are Fun